HotswapProjects/HotswapAgent/README.md

 Should you have any problems or questions, ask at [HotswapAgent forum](https://groups.google.com/forum/#!forum/hotswapagent).

+This project is similar to [JRebel](http://zeroturnaround.com/software/jrebel/).
+Main differences are:
+* JRebel is currently more mature and contains more plugins.
+* JRebel is neither open source nor free.
+* JRebel modifies bytecode of all classes on reload.
+You need special IDE plugin to fix debugging.

 Configuration
 =============
 The basic configuration is configured reload classes and resources from classpath known to the running application